The Bachelor of Science in Applied Physics is designed for students wishing to pursue a multidisciplinary graduate program or career upon graduation.

 B. Chemistry Concentration (at least 14 hours):

-- At least an additional six hours consisting of any CHEM course 2XXX or above, or one of PHYS 4221 or 4231.
+- At least an additional six hours consisting of any CHEM course 2XXX or above, or one of PHYS-4221 or PHYS-4231.

 C. Applied Physics Concentration (at least 16 hours):